 Alan writes a brand of science fiction that blends fanciful characters and scenarios with generous doses of philosophy and social commentary.
 His book, To Wrestle with Darkness, is available at most major retailers.

-A diverse writer and wearer of many hats, Balogun is the author of several short stories in the genres of Horror, Fantasy and Science Fiction and of seven novels – the Steamfunk bestseller, MOSES: The Chronicles of Harriet Tubman (Books 1 & 2) and The Chronicles of Harriet Tubman: Freedonia; the science fiction gangster saga, Redeemer; the Sword & Soul epic, Once Upon A Time In Afrika; the Dieselfunk / Pulp novel, The Scythe; the martial arts epic, Fist of Africa, the “Choose-Your-Own Adventure”-type book, The Keys and the Urban Superhero series A Single Link and Wrath of the Siafu: A Single Link 2.
+A diverse writer and wearer of many hats, Balogun is the author of several short stories in the genres of Horror, Fantasy and Science Fiction and of eight novels – the Steamfunk bestseller, MOSES: The Chronicles of Harriet Tubman (Books 1 & 2) and The Chronicles of Harriet Tubman: Freedonia; the science fiction gangster saga, Redeemer; the Sword & Soul epic, Once Upon A Time In Afrika; the Dieselfunk / Pulp novel, The Scythe; the martial arts epic, Fist of Africa, the “Choose-Your-Own Adventure”-type book, The Keys and the Urban Superhero series A Single Link and Wrath of the Siafu: A Single Link 2.
 He is also Co-Editor of two bestselling anthologies – Steamfunk and Ki Khanga: The Sword and Soul Anthology; editor of the Rococoa anthology and co-creator – with author, Milton Davis – of the award winning martial arts / science fiction screenplay, Ngolo.